opensourcedesign/opensourcedesign.github.io/code-of-conduct.md

 - **Educate and illuminate** others with something you  know more about
 - **Be open to feedback** from others in the community, be it technical skill or interpersonally

 These traits exemplify the type of community we strive for with Open Source Design.
 We want a diverse community where members treat each other excellently, at all times.

-Most technology communities consist overwhelmingly of straight, white, CIS males.
-We want Open Source Design to be a much more diverse than that because we believe diversity leads to healthier culture, which outputs better creativity.
+We want Open Source Design to be diverse because we A) believe in equality and B) know that diversity leads to healthier culture, which outputs better creativity.

 ## Don't be a mean or a not nice person